โก Event-Driven Deposit Flow

 Event Structure

-All deposit events embed the common FlowEvent
+All deposit events embed the common FlowEvent:

 type FlowEvent struct {